Appendix III – Campus Catastrophic Leave Program

 • determining if the applicant (with appropriate verification) is eligible to participate in the Program.

-• submitting appropriate documentation upon request to support applications made to the central catastrophic leave blank;
+• submitting appropriate documentation upon request to support applications made to the Central Bank;

 • verifying that all paid leave has been exhausted;